What can I do to help?

 Trust is a very important part of friendship, and no-one would willingly betray that trust in normal circumstances.
 If you feel that you do need to talk to someone else about your concerns, it is often possible to discuss them without revealing your friend’s name or personal details.

 However, if it becomes necessary to give personal details to move forward, you might feel able to ask your friend for his or her permission first.
 If they refuse you may need to make it clear that you are so concerned about them that you feel that you must speak to someone else, if only to help you manage your own feelings.
 In the end you need to trust your own judgement on this, and do what you think is best.
-It may help you to talk over your concerns with someone in the Student Services.
-If you do this, you can be sure that Student Services/HRD staff will not pass on any information you give them, or contact your friend, unless they believe there is a serious risk of harm to the student concerned or others, and they would always endeavour to discuss this with you first.
-If you request for the Student Services to reach out to your friend, they can do this, however they would need to inform your friend of who raised the concerns.
+It may help you to talk over your concerns with someone in Student Services.
+If you do this, you can be sure that Student Services (or People and Culture for staff) will not pass on any information you give them, or contact your friend, unless they believe there is a serious risk of harm to the student concerned or others, and they would always endeavour to discuss this with you first.
+If you request for Student Services to reach out to your friend, they can do this, however they would need to inform your friend of who raised the concerns.

 Responding to emergencies